Actindo-AG/Documentation/Shopware6/UserInterface/01_Connections.md

 - [Save]
     Click this button to save any changes made.

-- *Select Core1 tax class for Shopware 6 "tax class"*
+- *Select Core1 tax class for Shopware 6 "Tax class name"*
     Click the drop-down list and select the corresponding tax class in the *Actindo Core1 Platform*.
 All available tax classes are displayed in the list.

 ### Price rules